 For example, if you want to itemize your deductions, then you must complete a Schedule A attachment.
 And if you have significant interest or dividend income, then you also need to attach a Schedule B. Other common schedules include the Schedule C to report income and losses from a sole proprietorship and Schedule D to report your capital asset transactions such as your stock sales,

-If you plan on taking advantage of tax deductions and credits, you'll have to fill out separate forms and include them with your return, such as Form 2441 for the tax credit for childcare expenses, Form 1116 for the foreign tax credit or Form 8917 for the tuition and fees deduction.
+If you plan on taking advantage of tax deductions and credits, you'll have to fill out separate forms and include them with your return, such as Form 2441 for the tax credit for childcare expenses or Form 1116 for the foreign tax credit.

 The IRS also issues tax forms that provide you with vital information necessary for preparing your taxes, even though you don’t fill them out.
 The most frequently used informational tax form is the W-2 that your employer prepares to report your annual wages, salaries and tips and the amount of tax withheld from it.